cqtan/Laravel-Crud-Sandbox/readme.md

 > * postgresql-spherical-62738 as DATABASE_URL
 > * app = aqueous-cove-69920

+* Make sure you have made migration files for the database
-* Create a add-on for PostgreSQL (free with significant limitations: limit = 10000 rows):
+* Create an add-on for PostgreSQL (free with significant limitations: limit = 10000 rows):
     * **heroku addons:add heroku-postgresql:hobby-dev**
 * Follow this schema for the database setting in "**config/database.php**":
 ```